 One of the last remaining vestiges of the ancient woodland that once blanketed England, Epping appears in local annals from at least the twelfth century.
 Rambling along sandy, dappled paths on foot, galloping on horseback through meadows of waist-high grass, or splashing cross-country through muddy puddles on a dirt bike, it seems impossible that you are not, in fact, deep in the countryside, but only thirty-five minutes away from the city.

 Though exploring by bike or on horseback gives you a sense of the sheer scale of the forest, the greatest pleasure is in meandering through Epping's 50,000 veteran trees, twisted by pollarding into living sculptures, which rise in spring from a sea of pristine bluebells.
 A popular route begins at Queen Elizabeth's Hunting Lodge, now somewhat marooned by the side of a busy road in Chingford.
 From here it's a delightful stroll across lush meadows where longhorn cattle graze and rare butterflies flutter by, down to Connaught Water, one of many wetland areas in the forest, thronged with reeds, water lilies and royal ferns.
+For more walks in the capital, we've also curated a collection of the best walks in London.

 The soaring, curving grey-white amphitheatre walls of Malham Cove soon hove into view as you approach across the green Yorkshire fields.
 A 260-foot-high waterfall without the water, formed fifty thousand years ago when the outflow from a melting glacier poured over the lip of a high limestone cliff, it's a truly grand sight, on a different scale from the surrounding dales.